dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 As I looked through the list of popular languages, I noticed that APL, the most popular array language, was third-to-last on the list.
 And, I asked myself why array languages like APL, BQN, or Uiua don't have bigger market share.
 I finally concluded that it's because array languages have a sort of language barrier to entry.

-Suppose we get a person who is comfortable using one of the popular languages that has never learned how to read or write an array language at random and we ask them to try to explain the workings of a program written in a language that they are not familiar with.
+Suppose we get a person who is comfortable using one of the popular languages who has never learned how to read or write an array language at random and we ask them to try to explain the workings of a program written in a language that they are not familiar with.
 Suppose we do this exercise twice.
 The first program we show them is written in a non-array language from the popular languages list.
 The second is a program written in an array language.
 I believe that:

 -   The programmer would statistically be most likely to be familiar with one or several of the languages in the popular languages list.
 -   Through this experience, they would most likely be able to explain what the first language is doing with moderate success.